 Old photographs are about the closest we can come to hopping in a time machine and traveling to the past.
-Forutnately looking at pictures doesn't carry the risk of disrupting the space-time continuum or looking like a freak from the future.
 The Jackson County Historical Society is your historical tour guide for a trip to the past with our extensive image collection.

 Strauss Peyton Collection

-For more glimpses into the lives of our Jackson County predecessors, JCHS holds a 20,000 image collection of glass plate negatives from the illustrious Strauss-Peyton Photographic Studio based out of Kansas City.
+For more glimpses into the lives of our Jackson County predecessors, JCHS holds a 30,000 image collection of glass plate negatives from the illustrious Strauss-Peyton Photographic Studio based out of Kansas City.
 These delicate originals date from 1908 to the 1950s and include some movers and shakers of the time.
-Unfortunately, the Strauss-Peyton glass plate negative collection is not available to researchers at this time.
-Check back in the future for updates to this collection.
+In the near future, the collection will be available online for researchers.

 Here's a fuller description of the collection